jacobproffer/aan-world-news/content/articles/europe/2021/03/russia-increases-presence-on-chernarus-border/index.md

 {{< figure src="/images/russia-buildup.jpg" alt="" caption="Russian forces on the move on the Russia-Chernarus border.
 (BBN Global)" >}}

-Russian MoD announced increasing the military presence on the border with Chernarus as a response to rebels in northern Chernarus.
+Russian MoD announced increase in the military presence on the Chernarus border as a response to rebels in northern Chernarus.

 ## Rebels in Chernarus concern Russia

 "Chernarus cannot handle the rebels within their territory and we are concerned about our security." says Colonel Anatolii Dragutin.
-"We have decided to move three motorized brigades near the border to prevent the rebels from illegally crossing the border."
+"We have decided to move three motorized brigades near the border to prevent the rebels from crossing the border illegally."

 "We are open to cooperation with Chernarus to end the rebellion."